fsprojects/Paket/docs/content/faq.md

 The [`paket outdated` command](paket-outdated.html) lists packages that have new versions available.

-Paket also enables one to [reference files directly from GitHub repositories](http-dependencies.html).
+Paket also enables one to reference files directly from [GitHub repositories, Gists](github-dependencies.html) and [HTTP](http-dependencies.html).

 <div id="no-version"></div>
 ## NuGet puts the package version into the path.
 Is Paket doing the same?